Resources / Articles / S-Curve Motion Profiles - Vital For Optimizing Machine Performance

 Gentlemen, start your engines!

-A classic example of S-curve versus trapezoidal motion can be found driving your car.
+A classic example of S-curve motion versus trapezoidal motion can be found driving your car.
 Imagine holding your foot on the brake pedal of your car as it decelerates to a stop.
 If you do not move your foot from the pedal, you will decelerate at a more or less constant rate until the car stops.
 At the moment the car finishes decelerating, it will lurch backwards and oscillate a few times before settling down.

 Now, imagine braking the car at a constant rate but gently lifting your foot up from the pedal just before you come to a complete stop.
 This is something that most of us (the good drivers) do automatically to avoid jostling the passengers.
 Using this method, the car doesn’t oscillate.